Sonic Grade: F

-The new version has been “fixed”.
-It got rid of all that pesky grit and grain and CD-like sound from the original digital mix by heavy-handedly equalizing them away.
+The new version has been “fixed.”
+It got rid of all that pesky grit and grain and CD-like sound from the original digital mix by simply equalizing them away.

 Cut the top, cut the upper mids, boost the lower mids and upper bass and voila – now it’s what Graceland would have sounded like had it been all analog from the start, AAA baby!